Communal Areas and Estate Services

 Assisted garden maintenance

 We understand that some tenants may have difficulty with mobility, and we want to do what we can to help.
-The Council has an Assisted Garden Maintenance Scheme which is available to people from two priority groups; tenants aged 65 year or over* and tenants with disabilities.
+The Council has an Assisted Garden Maintenance Scheme which is available to some tenants who are not able to maintain their gardens themselves.

 Some of our estates have car parks provided.
 Cars parked here should be in a roadworthy condition, taxed and have a valid MOT.
 Any cars that do not meet these criteria or are suspected to be abandoned will risk being removed and destroyed.